MandsaurUniversity/MCA-React-Essentials/2-Components/classwork/README.md

 ### Creating card component

-As you can see, the JSX code looks dirty adter pasting the same (redundant) code three times.
+As you can see, the JSX code looks dirty after pasting the same (redundant) code three times.
 So now, let's create a component named `Card` and add this redundant code to this component and make the JSX look good!

-#### Steps
+#### Steps:
 1. Create a new file `Card.js`
 1. Add boilerplate react code using `rafce` shortcut
 1. Cut the redundant code from `App.js` file and paste it into the `Card.js` file